anthonyscorrea/cmba-bylaws/docs/02-playing-rules.md

 Umpires are to be paid on the field promptly upon request.

 ## Designated Hitter
-The Association shall follow the Major League designated hitter rule at all times, with the exception that a team may designate a D.H. for any position on the field.
+The League shall follow the Major League designated hitter rule at all times, with the exception that a team may designate a D.H. for any position on the field.

 ## Designated Runner
-The Association shall elect to use a designated runner rule, similar to the designated hitter rule.
+The League shall elect to use a designated runner rule, similar to the designated hitter rule.

 1. A runner may be designated to run for a specified player in any game without otherwise affecting the status of the player(s) in the game.
 1. The designated runner must take the place of the specified player whenever that player reaches base or the designated runner.